 -

-Licensed healthcare workers in the greater San Diego area (included in this year’s expansion of the program during the COVID-19 pandemic):
+Licensed healthcare workers in the greater San Diego area:

 - Doctors